jessabean/adventure_itinerary/destinations/korea.md

 ### Getting there

-* Air - Incheon Airport
+* Air - Incheon Airport, AREX train from Incheon to Seoul Station
 * KTX to Seoul from other cities

 ### Places to stay